mojontwins/VANE/readme.md

 BEX is a tad strange.
 The implementation of Mega CD support is a bit sketchy, but it gets the job done.
 Basicly, you have a main subprogram which BEX will stuff in cluster 1.
 BEX runtime itself is stored at cluster 0.
 When you run the CD, BEX runtime will jump to cluster 1 after initializing some stuff.

-This main subprogram is a bit special - besides actual code, it contains compiler directives which instruct BEX which additional clusters it should add to the data track in the CD.
+This main subprogram is a bit special - besides actual code, it contains compiler directives which instruct BEX about which additional clusters it should add to the data track in the CD.
 This is performed via `addscd` commands.

 In VANE, `main.bex` is used to load binaries and programs into clusters, configure the program slots and other options, and then run the menu slot or the engine slot.